Logan Cooley's three-point game leads Gophers hockey to win in season opener

-Freshman Logan Cooley scored two goals and had an assist as the No. 2-ranked Gophers men's hockey team defeated Lindenwood University 4-0 on Saturday night at 3M Arena at Mariucci before an announced crowd of 6,867.
+Freshman Logan Cooley scored two goals and had an assist as the No. 2-ranked Gophers men's hockey team defeated Lindenwood University 4-0 on Saturday night in its season opener at 3M Arena at Mariucci before an announced crowd of 6,867.

+"We liked a lot of things we saw," Gophers coach Bob Motzko said.
+"There's an arrow pointing in the direction of things we need to get better at, exciting with a couple of the young guys, but it was a good hockey game.

+"We're real pleased after Game 1 because it gives us a starting point of what we got to do moving forward."

+Nine freshmen made their first appearances in a college hockey game for Minnesota, accounting for a plus-six rating combined.

 For their first game in Division I, the Lindenwood Lions acquitted themselves quite well.
-As expected Minnesota won its season opener, but it wasn't a rout.
+As expected Minnesota won, but it wasn't a drubbing.
 The Lions, representing a private school of 7,000 in St. Charles, Mo., kept the score relatively close.

 Jaxon Nelson had the only goal of the first period, almost 8½ minutes into the game, on a power play.